CS4390-WebServerProject/HTTP-WebSockets/README.md

 # PingPong

 PingPong is a python web server created from scratch with emphasis on web sockets.
-It supports standard requests such as: GET, POST, and HEAD.
+It supports standard requests such as: GET and HEAD.

 For CS4393.003
 Professor Le